mcr/iotwg-charter/iotwg-charter.md

 explain how a variety of IETF (and other) protocols can work together to satisfy the Operational needs of specific IoT areas.

-Neither the WG nor the IETF has exclusivity hear, and an ideal document would be one that the WG helps to start, but a specific industry alliance becomes the lead editor for.
+Neither the WG nor the IETF has exclusivity here, and an ideal document would be one that the WG helps to start, but a specific industry alliance becomes the lead editor for.